PhasecoreX/docker-red-discordbot/README.md

 There are many reasons that this image is better (or as good as) the others out there:

-- **Doesn't run as root**: You can specify exactly which user you want it to run as and create files as.
+- **Doesn't run as root**: You can specify exactly which user you want the bot to run and create files as.
-- **Easy to set up**: Just run one docker command and your new bot can join your server.
+- **Easy to set up**: Just run one docker command and your new bot is ready to join your server.
 - **Always up-to-date**: The bot will always update itself to the latest PyPi release on every (re)start.
+- **Runs on most servers**: Can run on a normal x86-64 server, as well as arm(64) devices (Raspberry Pi).
 - **Update notifications**: Integrates with [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) to notify you when there is a Red-DiscordBot or Docker image update ready.
 - **It's pretty small**: Image size has been reduced as much as possible, only including the bare minimum to run Red-DiscordBot as well as a vast majority of 3rd party cogs.